Persona 5 Royal header image

 Composer: Shōji Meguro

 From the moment Persona 5 Royal begins with its flurry of fast animated colours and jazz-pop music, it’s hard not to smile.
 The game has a unique art style and presentation that’s only been improved here, although hardcore fans may not love the new intro video.
 What hasn’t changed is the core Persona 5 experience.
 You’ll be spending the majority of your time exploring Tokyo, spending time with your friends as you build relationships with them and learn about their lives.
-You’ll be partaking in part-time jobs to build your charm and earn cash; reading and studying to improve your knowledge, and then you’ll dive into the metaverse where you’ll battle shadows in fast-paced, stylish, turn-based combat.
+You’ll take on part-time jobs to build your charm and earn cash; read and study to improve your knowledge; and then dive into the metaverse where you’ll battle shadows in fast-paced, stylish, turn-based combat.

 Joker, our protagonist — image captured by author

 The game begins very similarly to how it did three years ago.
-Our protagonist, codenamed ‘Joker’, is escaping a Casino with many security guards right on his toes.
-What he’s done, and who the many voices talking in his ear are all a mystery to you.
-Very quickly Persona 5 Royal reveals its changes to the original game as you use a grappling hook to skip a section of stairs from the original game and as a new character appears to help you in a battle.
+Our protagonist, codenamed “Joker,” is escaping a casino with many security guards right on his heels.
+What he’s done, and who the many voices talking in his ear are, is all a mystery to you.
+Very quickly Persona 5 Royal reveals its changes as you use a grappling hook to skip a section of stairs from the original game and as a new character appears to help you in a battle.

-Sprinkled throughout the same story structure as the original game are new scenes with Kasumi Yoshizawa, the new Phantom Thief introduced in Persona 5 Royal.
-She’s the draw point for returning players and has been the focus of the majority of the Persona 5 Royals marketing efforts, however, she’s not implemented into the early parts of the game very well, and at one stage you simply don’t speak or see her for months.
-Most of the time you spend with her is one-on-one and it feels disjointed to the main plot.
-You’ll spend most of your time with her in the new semester that extends past the original ending of the game.
-Here her story is extrapolated and she becomes a really interesting addition to the team, which makes her absence from the upcoming Persona 5 Scramble somewhat confusing, especially when I can already see her becoming a lot of players new “best girl” if they see her story through to the end when it becomes really unique.
+Sprinkled throughout the same story structure are new scenes with Kasumi Yoshizawa, the new Phantom Thief introduced in Persona 5 Royal.
+She’s the draw point for returning players and has been the focus of the majority of Persona 5 Royal’s marketing efforts; however, she’s not implemented into the early parts of the game very well, and at one stage you simply don’t speak or see her for months.
+Most of your time with her is one-on-one and it feels disjointed from the main plot.
+You’ll spend most of your time with her in the new semester that extends past the original ending.
+Here her story is extrapolated and she becomes a really interesting addition to the team — which makes her absence from the upcoming Persona 5 Scramble somewhat confusing, especially when I can already see her becoming a lot of players’ new “best girl” if they see her story through to the end when it becomes really unique.

-New Phatnom Theif, Kasumi Yoshizawa – image captured by author
+New Phantom Thief, Kasumi Yoshizawa — image captured by author

-You won’t get to spend time with Kasumi in the metaverse for a long time however, so don’t expect to unlock her early in the game.
-She is very kick-ass however and I love the story behind her metaverse costume and her rapier weapons.
+You won’t get to spend time with Kasumi in the metaverse for a long time, so don’t expect to unlock her early.
+She is very kick-ass, and I love the story behind her metaverse costume and her rapier weapons.

-The other major new character added to Persona 5 Royal is Takuto Maruki who you’ll meet early in the game much like Kasumi.
-Takuto is a part-time school counsellor who’s addition to the game works super-well.
-After each palace, you’ll get to see him talk to a member of the Phantom Thieves about what’s going on in their head and this allows us to see a new side to the team.
+The other major new character is Takuto Maruki, whom you’ll meet early much like Kasumi.
+Takuto is a part-time school counsellor whose addition works super-well.
+After each palace, you’ll get to see him talk to a member of the Phantom Thieves about what’s going on in their head, letting us see a new side to the team.

-All of the new characters are most important when you hit the third semester which is a new extension for Persona 5 Royal.
-It potentially extends the ending of the game by twenty hours or more depending on how much you have left to do in that end-game period, paired with the new content, which includes a brand new dungeon.
+All of the new characters are most important when you hit the third semester — a new extension that potentially adds twenty hours or more depending on how much you have left to do in that end-game period, plus a brand-new dungeon.

-Somewhat effortlessly, Atlus manages to extend the ending and rework the story in slight details to make the third semester not only make sense but now seem like the way the story was always meant to be told.
-After you beat the original games’ final boss it’s hard to imagine what could come next, but the new palace and story elements added in Persona 5 Royal are easily the most memorable of the whole game, and some of the most emotional.
+Somewhat effortlessly, Atlus manages to extend the ending and rework the story in small but meaningful ways to make the third semester not only make sense but feel like the way the story was always meant to be told.
+After you beat the original game’s final boss, it’s hard to imagine what could come next, but the new palace and story elements in Persona 5 Royal are easily the most memorable of the whole game — and some of the most emotional.

 Yes, I do name characters after myself — image captured by author

-Two of my biggest complaints with Persona 5 was running out of SP too fast in the palaces/dungeons and the guns feeling useless.
-Both of those have been changed in Persona 5 Royal and now combat moves faster than ever to keep up with the flashy presentation of the game.
+Two of my biggest complaints with Persona 5 were running out of SP too fast in palaces/dungeons and the guns feeling useless.
+Both have been changed in Persona 5 Royal and now combat moves faster than ever to keep up with the flashy presentation.

-The baton pass ability from the first game which lets you extend your turns by hitting enemy weaknesses is now something you’ll unlock with each character as a default.
-You’re also able to level it up by playing a darts mini-game in Kichijoji, a new area for Persona 5 Royal that contains several new shops and stat building places to spend your time.
-Levelling up your baton pass is well worth your time and maxing out at Rank 3 will see that character’s HP and SP return slightly upon every baton pass.
-Persona 5 Royal makes baton passing around your team not just a faster addition to the combat early in the game, but also super-necessary for some of the new enemy additions as you take advantage of elemental and technical advantages.
+The Baton Pass ability — which lets you extend turns by hitting enemy weaknesses — is now something you’ll unlock with each character by default.
+You’re also able to level it up by playing a darts mini-game in Kichijōji, a new area that contains several new shops and stat-building places to spend time.
+Levelling Baton Pass is well worth it: max Rank 3 will see that character’s HP and SP return slightly upon every pass.
+Persona 5 Royal makes passing around your team not just a faster addition to combat early on, but also super-necessary for some of the new enemy additions as you take advantage of elemental and technical bonuses.

 Showtime attack — image captured by author

-Talking about style, the addition of new powerful combo moves are now unlocked periodically — and I think depending on your confidant ranking — called ‘showtime attacks’ that see two characters team up to perform an animated and massive special attack.
-They can be super-clutch ways to finish off an enemy and potentially save your team’s life.
+Talking about style, new powerful combo moves unlock periodically — called “Showtime attacks” — that see two characters team up to perform a flashy, massive special.
+They can be super-clutch finishers that save your team’s life.

-Recovering SP inside a palace is easier than ever thanks to several factors and overall makes running every palace in one day a much easier prospect, which is necessary to allow you more time to work on maxing your relationships and stats in the real world.
-Each palace now has three ‘will seeds’ to find and each one will give your party a slight SP restore, making them well worth seeking out for that alone, but also if you collect all three you can take them to a new character in Mementos to receive a rare accessory.
+Recovering SP inside a palace is easier than ever thanks to several factors and overall makes clearing a palace in one day a much easier prospect — which is necessary to allow more time to work on maxing relationships and stats in the real world.
+Each palace now has three “Will Seeds” to find; each one gives your party a slight SP restore, making them worth seeking for that alone, but if you collect all three you can take them to a new character in Mementos to receive a rare accessory.

-The palaces have seen slight and sometimes glaring re-designs because of the grapple hook addition.
-You can only trigger to use it at certain locations though, so don’t think you’re just swinging about palaces freely.
-For the most part, it’s just a way to find a chest hidden on a platform above you, but there are a couple of times it’s used in really exciting ways and seeing Joker flying about on a grappling hook just fits his character.
+Palaces have seen slight and sometimes glaring redesigns because of the grapple hook addition.
+You can only trigger it at certain locations, so don’t think you’re just swinging about freely.
+Mostly it’s a way to reach hidden chests above you, but there are a couple of times it’s used in really exciting ways, and seeing Joker flying about on a grappling hook just fits his character.

-The bosses have seen slight to major changes and after I looked up the originals on YouTube I was surprised just how much in some cases.
-I’m annoyed that one of the bosses is still very similar to how he played in the original because the fight is just tedious and a standout for being easily the most boring and uneventful in the whole game.
-More annoying to see, when they’ve changed other boss fights much more drastically.
+Bosses have seen slight to major changes.
+After looking up the originals, I was surprised just how much in some cases.
+I’m annoyed that one boss is still very similar to the original — the fight is tedious and a standout for being easily the most boring and uneventful in the whole game — especially when other bosses were changed more drastically.

 In your day-life, things have also been improved in a way that may annoy hardcore fans.
-It’s now easier to level up your confidants/relationships with characters and find the time to work jobs, study or just spend an evening in one of the locations messing around.
-Most of this is thanks to having more days to work with, as the third semester, new to the game, gives you breathing room and simply more days to do stuff.
+It’s now easier to level up confidants and find the time to work jobs, study, or just spend an evening messing around in various locations.
+Most of this is thanks to having more days to work with — the third semester gives you breathing room and simply more days to do stuff.

-I did speed through a lot of the early game as it was, for the most part, the exact same as the original, which led me to a final playtime of 105 hours.
-If you’re playing this game for the first time you’re probably looking at closer to 150 hours, and more if you haven’t played a Persona game before and don’t understand the general way to play and structure your day-to-day life for the best results.
+I did speed through a lot of the early game as it was, for the most part, exactly the same as the original, which led me to a final playtime of 105 hours.
+If you’re playing for the first time, you’re probably looking at closer to 150 hours — more if you haven’t played a Persona game before and don’t understand the general rhythm.

 Jose, the mysterious kid in a car inside Mementos — image captured by author

-For a decent amount of my playtime, I spent it in Mementos, because there’s actually more to do there now.
-A brand new character shows up early in your first visit to the RNG dungeon called Jose.
-They’re a mysterious young child who’s chasing flowers which can now be found floating in bubbles inside Mementos like the item bubbles in the original game.
-You’ll also be able to find star stamps at random locations, and at the end of each level before you go down deeper into Mementos.
-Taking these to Jose you can use the flowers to buy an assortment of items, including some very good SP restoring stuff (I love that stuff) and the stamps can be used to adjust three factors within the Mementos: your XP, items and money earned inside Mementos.
-Each level inside Mementos only has a limited number of stamps to find but you better believe I found them all as soon as I could and put them all into turning the XP boost to the max and levelling up super-fast.
+For a decent amount of my playtime I was in Mementos, because there’s actually more to do there now.
+A brand-new character shows up early in your first visit to the RNG dungeon called Jose — a mysterious young child chasing flowers which now float in bubbles inside Mementos like item bubbles in the original game.
+You’ll also find star stamps at random locations and at the end of each level.
+Taking these to Jose lets you use flowers to buy items (including some very good SP-restoring ones — my fave) and use stamps to adjust three factors within Mementos: XP, item, and money gains.
+Each level only has a limited number of stamps, but you better believe I found them all ASAP and turned the XP boost to the max to level super-fast.

-The game looks just as good as it did at release thanks to the unique and defining art style and animated cut-scenes.
-There’s apparently an improvement on PS4 Pro’s but I honestly couldn’t notice anything.
-New UI updates and songs are also going straight over my head as I didn’t finish the original, but I can say that I did very much enjoy the soundtrack, be that old or new songs.
+The game looks just as good as it did at release thanks to the unique, defining art style and animated cutscenes.
+There are apparently improvements on PS4 Pro, but I honestly couldn’t notice anything.
+New UI updates and songs may fly over my head since I didn’t finish the original, but the soundtrack — old and new — slaps.